EnginKARATAS/dogecoin-game/readme.md

 ## A Doge coin game inspered by dogecoin rising!
 <b>Why I have zero dogecoin.
 I am unhappy cuz no dogecoin at all</b>
 ![alt  text](1.png)
-<p>so I develop this game for play with another no have doge coin friends</p>
+<h1>so I develop this game for play with another no have doge coin friends</h1>
 ![alt  text](3.png)
 <p>so I develop this game for play with another no have doge coin friends</p>
 ![alt  text](4.png)